Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/scripting/part5.rst

        }
    }

 That’s it!
-You’ve now mastered all aspects of custom scripting with AcceleratXR.
+You’ve now mastered all aspects of custom scripting with Xsolla Backend.
 Go forth and make a great game!